Jack Evans (American football)

 John Vinson Evans (August 5, 1905 – March 11, 1980) was an American football blocking back for the Green Bay Packers of the National Football League (NFL).
 He played college football for California.
 He won an NFL championship in 1929 with the Packers.

 Biography

 Evans was born John Alexander Evans on August 5, 1905, in Colorado Springs, Colorado.

 Career

+Evans played collegiate football at the University of California, Berkeley.

-Evans played with the Green Bay Packers during the 1929 NFL season.
+He played with the Green Bay Packers during the 1929 NFL season.
 As such, he was a member of the 1929 NFL Champion Packers.

-He played at the University of California, Berkeley.

 He died on March 11, 1980, in Santa Ana, California.